 Rug Care Guide

-Rugs are often focal points, and proper care and maintenance will ensure the best longevity and impact for your centrepiece.
+Rugs are often focal points, and proper care and maintenance will ensure the best longevity and impact for your center piece.
 Choose the right rug for your needs – wool rugs are generally more durable in high traffic areas and viscose should be avoided in high traffic areas and areas more prone to spillages such as dining and children’s rooms.

 Avoid exposure to direct strong sunlight and water wherever possible.
 New rugs will often have excess fibres, which can be removed easily with regular vacuuming.
 Use a nozzle attachment but take care to avoid using brush attachments as these can harm the delicate fibres.
 Professional cleaning is always recommended but for minor spots and stains cleaning can be carried out with caution.
 We recommend the use of rug hold underlay to prevent rugs from slipping, and the possible transfer of dye onto the floor.